JoakimCh/pluggable-prng/readmeTemplate.md

 # pluggable-prng

 ### Description
 An [ES module](https://flaviocopes.com/es-modules/) with a class providing a [Pseudo-random number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) which is "pluggable", meaning you can plug-in any PRNG algorithm.
 It's also ["seedable"](https://en.wikipedia.org/wiki/Random_seed) meaning that it can have a reproducible ([deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm)) output based on its starting seed.
-The module includes plugins for some fast and good (insecure) PRNGs ([Alea](https://github.com/nquinlan/better-random-numbers-for-javascript-mirror#alea), [Sfc32](http://pracrand.sourceforge.net/RNG_engines.txt), [Mulberry32](https://gist.github.com/tommyettinger/46a874533244883189143505d203312c), [Pcg32](https://www.pcg-random.org/download.html)), but also a much slower [cryptographically secure PRNG](https://en.wikipedia.org/wiki/Cryptographically-secure_pseudorandom_number_generator) which is using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+The module includes plugins for some fast and good (insecure) PRNGs ([Alea](https://github.com/nquinlan/better-random-numbers-for-javascript-mirror#alea), [Sfc32](http://pracrand.sourceforge.net/RNG_engines.txt), [Mulberry32](https://gist.github.com/tommyettinger/46a874533244883189143505d203312c), [Pcg32](https://www.pcg-random.org/download.html)), but also a fast [cryptographically secure PRNG](https://en.wikipedia.org/wiki/Cryptographically-secure_pseudorandom_number_generator) which is using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 It's compatible with Node.js, [Deno](https://deno.land)¹ and the browser².

-1. The Web Crypto PRNG is not compatible with Deno as of Deno v1.9.2, everything else is.
+1. The Web Crypto PRNG is not compatible with Deno as of Deno v1.13.2, everything else is.
 2. Everything runs fine in a [Chromium based browser](https://en.wikipedia.org/wiki/Chromium_(web_browser)), for other browsers use [Babel](https://babeljs.io).

 ### Funding

 If you find this useful then please consider helping me out (I'm jobless and sick).
-For more information visit my [GitHub sponsors page](https://github.com/sponsors/JoakimCh), my [profile](https://github.com/JoakimCh) or my [simple website](https://joakimch.github.io/funding.html).
+For more information visit my [GitHub profile](https://github.com/JoakimCh).

 ### Some features